tetsu23/pldataFileConverter/README.md

 Launch the python source code directly or by double-clicking on the .exe file.
 The .exe file is created using pyinstaller.

+- Launch from command line
+$ python pldataFileConverter

+- Launch from .exe file (builded by pyInstaller) Double-click on pldataFileCoverter.exe in the dist folder to activate it.
+### How to make .exe file
+$ pyinstaller ./src/pldataFileConverter.py --onefile

 <img src="images/gui_instruction.png" alt="GUIの画像" title="GUI" width="50%">

 ## How to use the software